jfranciscosousa/jfranciscosousa.com/src/blog/posts/building-and-hosting-discord-bots.md

 This will work for hobby projects of sorts, but any bot with a significant amount of servers will perhaps need a little more horsepower to run, and the hobby tier from Heroku won't cut it.
 Also, running two processes on one dyno is not the best way to go about a performant.
 But hey!
 We usually say that "premature optimization is the root of all evil", so don't sweat it.
 When things get slow, just split off the webserver and the bot in different dynos and boost them (that won't be free anymore though).

 I packaged the teachings of this blog post into a starter repo that you can use instead of following these steps.
-I'll keep that repo updated, in case of someone figures out ways of doing this better, so it may not match what you see here, but the repo's README will get you sorted.
+I'll keep that repo updated but there might be the chance that the code is slightly different.
+People might find better ways to do things and I'll happily accept that!
+Anyway, the repo's README will get you sorted.
 Check it at [my Github repo](https://github.com/jfranciscosousa/discordrb-template).

 Have fun!